-4-H Congress is a statewide event where 4-H’ers from across North Carolina gather in Raleigh for a week of competitions, leadership experiences, community service, and personal development.
+4-H Congress is a statewide event where 4-H’ers from across North Carolina gather in Raleigh for an exciting four days of of competitions, leadership experiences, community service, and personal development.
 Honor Club has a long history of being involved in several aspects of 4-H Congress, and each year, members come together to help make the event a success.
-North Carolina 4-H Congress 2018 will be held July 21-24, 2018.
+North Carolina 4-H Congress 2019 will be held July 20-23, 2019.
 Want to find out how you can get involved at Congress in the future?
 Keep reading!

 Honor Club Member Meeting